 Complete Camera Convergence

-We are headed towards a moment in technology where spaces are visually replicated in three dimensions in real time, transmitted, and viewed interactively.
+We are headed towards a point in technology where spaces are visually replicated in three dimensions in real time, transmitted, and viewed interactively.
 Photography as we know it, will be considered merely a mode of visually and temporally framing a multidimensionality, whether actual or modeled.
 It will be to representation, what today a freeze frame is to video.
 Currently, we still think of photography as a specific medium with its own culture and mode of production, that overlaps on the fringes with film, video, scanning, 3d imaging and mapping.
 Eventually, however, photography will be a consciously limited subcategory in the completely converged system of optic reproduction.

 The actual recording will be done by video cameras, some stationary, some mobile, some crowd-sourced (any member of the audience with a camera can upload a particular angle).
 There may also be some form of 3d scanning using optical or other wavelengths as an additional way to measure distances and dimensionality.
 All data will be combined into a single model in motion and then broadcast.